mrdja026/gemini-key-agent/ARCHITECTURE.md

     *   All services (Elixir, TS, Go) and the Shared Libs (`.proto`) will be managed in a single **Nx Monorepo**.
     *   *Benefit*: Atomic commits for `.proto` changes and their generated code in all languages.
 2.  **Service Communication**:
-    *   **Protocol**: gRPC (Protobuf) for type-safe, high-performance internal calls.
+    *   **Protocol**: RPC (Protobuf) for type-safe, high-performance internal calls.
     *   **Routing**: Istio (or similar Service Mesh) to handle gRPC Load Balancing (L7) and "Emit vs Broadcast" patterns.
-    *   *Goal*: Elixir & Go clients treat the TS Service as a "Virtual IP", while Istio handles the complex long-lived connection balancing.
+    *   *Goal*: Elixir & Go clients treat the TS Service as a "Virtual IP", while Istio handles the complex long-lived connection balancing. (maybe, lol)

 ---